-Our nominating and corporate governance committee will initially consist of , and . will be the chairperson of our nominating and corporate governance committee.
-Each of , and satisfies the requirements for an "independent director" within the meaning of Rule 5605(a)(2) of the Listing Rules of the Nasdaq.
+Our nominating and corporate governance committee will initially consist of chairperson of our nominating and corporate governance committee. satisfies the requirements for an "independent director" within the meaning of Rule 5605(a)(2) of the Listing Rules of the Nasdaq.